shashoriginal/Xstock/README.md

 ## 🚀 Quick Start

-Begin your data-driven investment journey with [XStock Live](https://xstock.streamlit.app/)!
+Begin your data-driven investment analysis journey with [XStock Live](https://xstock.streamlit.app/)!
 Please note: the platform may occasionally be under maintenance, and maybe unstable.

 ## 📘 Step-by-Step Guide